 The Hotel Zone

 One of the most popular areas of Puerto Vallarta is the hotel zone.
 Full of all inclusive hotels and resorts, it’s a great area for a first-timer and someone that wants a resort stay with plenty of amenities.

 The hotel zone is located south of the marina and runs along the beaches of north of downtown.
 While there are hotels on the city side of the main road, the majority are on the beach side.
 So, if you are a beach lover, this area is one of the best areas to stay in Puerto Vallarta.

-Sunset Plaza Beach Resort– an all inclusive resort and spa on the beach
+- Sunset Plaza Beach Resort – an all inclusive resort and spa on the beach with family amenities

-The Hotel Zone is just fifteen minutes from the airport.
+The Hotel Zone is just ten minutes from the airport.
 Transportation is plentiful in this area.
 There’s access to taxis, Uber and even public buses that take you downtown.
-If you are driving, the hotels and resorts should have parking available.
+If you are driving, hotels and resorts have parking available.